multiversx/mx-docs/docs/wallet/wallet-extension.md

 ### Networks

 In the settings section on your extension dashboard, you can connect to the different networks provided by Elrond, such as the mainnet, testnet, and devnet.
-These networks will be discussed further in this documentation.

 Choose either of these networks.